aint/laverna-android/README.md

 ## Installation

-There are different ways to get the GnuCash app for Android: through the app store, from github or building it yourself.
+There are different ways to get the Laverna app for Android: through the google play, from github or building it yourself.

-### App Store
+### Google play

 Comming soon